Tenant Left a Bad Review? Here’s What to Do

 What do you do?

 Don’t panic!
-The following Online Reputation Management (ORM) strategies can help you jump on any negative reviews and respond in a way that mitigates risk and helps to keep your online reputation intact.
+The following Online Reputation Management (ORM) strategies can help you jump on any negative reviews and respond in a way that helps to keep your online reputation intact.

 Respond Promptly and Focus on Customer Satisfaction